-BEST SHOT (page 86)
+• BEST SHOT (page 88)

 Simply select the sample scene that matches the type of image you are trying to record and the camera performs troublesome setups automatically for beautiful images every time.
 New BEST SHOT sample scenes include setups for High Sensitivity and Anti Shake.
+A [BS] (BEST SHOT) button provides direct access to BEST SHOT sample scenes.

-• Business Shot (page 93)
+· Business Shot (page 95)